Agile Tour Brussels has been a great event, likewise previous editions.

-My preference are simulations / (serious) games / workshops, simply because by ‘doing’ you learn a lot more (and it sticks).
+My preference is simulations / (serious) games/workshops, simply because you learn a lot more (and it sticks).

-This simulation involves a list of issues (impediments) of different kinds and a list of tools / techniques / practices to tackle issues.
-Some of those practices do really originate in agile / lean, other have been simply recognised as agile / lean because these are often used by agile / lean people 🙂 Some of the practices exist for long time!
-Actually, any self-respecting ‘real’ manager should know and apply those practices!
+This simulation involves a list of issues (impediments) of different kinds and a list of tools/techniques/practices to tackle problems.
+Some of those practices do originate in agile/lean; others have been recognised as agile/lean because agile/lean people often use these 🙂 Some of the practices have existed for a long time!
+Any self-respecting ‘real’ manager should know and apply those practices!

-The goal of the simulation is to discuss the given impediment and to find (one or more) practices best suitable to start solving the impediment.
+The goal of the simulation is to discuss the given impediment and find (one or more) practices best suitable to start solving the impediment.
 As well, the discussion evolves of who is supposed to take action.
-Typical areas such as requirements, priorities, budget are the responsibility of the product owner.
-Typical team impediments should be reflected back to the team by (for example) the Scrum Master (in a Scrum team), and the Scrum Master can assist in exploring how to tackle the issue.
-It’s important that some actions are taken on by the team itself, so the team learns how to deal with problems in the future.
+Typical areas such as requirements, priorities, and budget are the product owner’s responsibility.
+Specific team impediments should be reflected in the team by (for example) the Scrum Master (in a Scrum team), and the Scrum Master can assist in exploring how to tackle the issue.
+The team itself must take on some actions, so the team learns how to deal with problems in the future.

 Poet’s guide to acceptance testing (by George Dinwiddie)

 The Given-When-Then format is a style to represent tests and is part of Behaviour Driven Development.
-The goal of the exercise was to evaluate the level of clearness, (un)ambiguousness of given tests.
+The goal of the exercise was to evaluate the level of clearness (un)ambiguousness of given tests.
 Frequently tests are filled with clutter, pre-conditions, post-conditions, and other irrelevant information.
-As well, words should be carefully chosen, to have the correct meaning in the tests.
+Also, You should carefully choose words to have the correct meaning in the tests.
 Hence the link with poetry 😉

 Smells (warnings) regarding test scenarios:

 - Given – When – Then (article by Martin Fowler)